 To measure the degree of public support for the three core changes that the Working Group had proposed, First Voice commissioned a public opinion poll.
 Conducted by MQO Research between July 25 and 31, 2022, the poll revealed that 88% of Newfoundlanders and Labradorians supported the creation of a police oversight board along the lines put forward in the Group 1 and 2 Proposals, with a majority of respondents (52%) expressing "strong support" for the idea.
 Support was consistently high across all key demographics, including age, gender and sexual identities, racial identities, voting intentions, and geographic regions.

-88% of Newfoundlanders and Labradorians supported the creation of a police oversight board along the lines put forward in the Group 1 and 2 Proposals, with a majority of respondents
+of Newfoundlanders and Labradorians supported the creation of a police oversight board along the lines put forward in the Group 1 and 2 Recommendations.

 52% expressed "strong support" for the idea.